andreasmhallberg/readingnotes/Dahlgren, 2009. Word order.md

   - Spoken varieties lack *wa-/fa-* for forgrounding/backgrounding [!].
   - In Eastern dialects VS/SV marks fg/bg.
 Deviations due to focusing/topicalization.
 729

-- Example of OV in Quran (17-20).
+- Odd word order in the Quran
+  - OV (17:20).
 731

-- Example of VOS in Quran (20-76).
+  - VOS (20:76).
 732

 - SV more common with imperfect than perfect verbs.
+733
-733 -VS almost 100% with punctual perfect verbs, definite subjects in foreground.
+  - VS almost 100% with punctual perfect verbs, definite subjects in foreground.

 @Arabic
 @syntax